Colorado Springs Intestate Succession Attorney

 The Spouse's Share in Colorado

 If there's a surviving spouse but no descendants, or the only children are the deceased's and the spouse's joint children, the spouse gets everything.

-If there's a spouse and living parents, the spouse receives the first $300,000 of the estate and 75% of the balance, with the remaining 25% going to the parents.
+If there is a spouse as well as living parents, the spouse receives the first $300,000 of the estate and 75% of the balance, with the remaining 25% going to the parents.